MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-the-toolbar-and-status-bar.md

 The toolbar buttons have various effects.
 Most of them are equivalent to menu commands.
 To execute the command that is associated with a toolbar button, click the toolbar button.
 When you cannot use a button, it appears unavailable.

-For more information about each button, see [Toolbar Buttons](toolbar-buttons.md).
+For more information about each button, see [Toolbar Buttons - WinDBg (Classic)](toolbar-buttons.md).

 ### <span id="using_the_status_bar"></span><span id="USING_THE_STATUS_BAR"></span>Using the Status Bar